anishjoshi1999/bingo/README.md

 # Bingo Card Generator

 This project is a web application that allows users to generate custom bingo cards for 90-ball or 75-ball bingo games.
 Users can create multiple unique cards, customize them with an occasion name, and download them as a PDF for easy printing.
+Additionally, users can host their own bingo games online, making it a fun and interactive experience for family and friends.

 ## Features